Samsar4/CEH-v10-Study-Guide/README.md

         - [+] Content segregation

 * The objective of this repo is to clarify all topics presented on [CEH v10](https://iclass.eccouncil.org/our-courses/certified-ethical-hacker-ceh/) (ANSI) exam.

-* ⚡︎ **This study guide have some [practical labs](https://github.com/Samsar4/Ethical-Hacking-Labs/blob/master/README.md) to test your knowledge and learn by doing.**
+* ⚠️ **Important note about the exam:**
+    - CEH v10 will retire by the end of 2020.
+    - CEH v11 will be introduced in january/2021 covering new topics like:
+        - *Hacking challenges, Emerging attack vectors(Web API, Web Shell etc), Cointainers, Reverse engineering (Static and Dynamic analysis), WPA3, Parrot OS and more.*[[+]](https://www.eccouncil.org/programs/certified-ethical-hacker-ceh/)

 ---

+### ⚡︎ **This study guide have some [practical labs](https://github.com/Samsar4/Ethical-Hacking-Labs/blob/master/README.md) to test your knowledge and learn by doing.**

 # Index